abbeyperini/digital-garden/blogs/live-regions.md

 ![Scumbag Steve meme captioned uses aria-live on body element](https://images.abbeyperini.com/live-regions/scumbag.jpg)

 Adding `aria-live` to an element creates a live region.
 Other ARIA roles and attributes add a live region implicitly.
-For example, `role=status`, `role=alert`, or `aria-modal=true` will turn an element into a live region.
+For example, `role=status`, `role=alert`, or `role=dialog` (included automatically in `<dialog>`) will turn an element into a live region.
 This makes sense.
 A status update, alert, or modal is something you'd want announced to a screen reader user as soon as it's put on the page.

 `aria-live` has 3 possible values. `aria-live=polite` will announce the live region updates the next time the screen reader is idle. `aria-live=assertive` will announce the updates immediately and thus should be used sparingly. `aria-live=off` is the default and a way to turn off the implicit live region set by an element's role.